 - Manual timesheets and spreadsheets: These introduce data entry errors, version confusion, and limited auditability.

-- Disconnected absence management: Leave requests and absence records outside the time system cause classification errors in payroll.
+- Disconnected absence management: Leave requests and absence records outside the time system cause classification errors.

 - Local labor law complexity: Overtime thresholds, rest-break rules, premium pay requirements, and leave entitlements vary by country and sometimes by site or agreement.

-- Limited visibility: HR, payroll, and finance teams often cannot see time data status in real time, so problems are discovered after the cutoff.
+- Limited visibility: Workforce operations teams often cannot see time data status in real time, so problems are discovered after the cutoff.

 - Post-cutoff changes: Retroactive edits made without controlled processes create untracked variances and additional correction work.